 Amy McGee | Founder & Creative Director

 Amy McGee has a broad range of experience in the floral industry.
 She entered the industry when she began growing and selling cut flowers from her first home-based business, The Cutting Garden.
 Her love of floral design blossomed while providing arrangements of her locally grown flowers to an upscale bed and breakfast.
 This venture eventually led her to open Bliss Flower Studio where she focused primarily on weddings and events, but also delivered custom arrangements and operated a floral subscription service.
 Amy made the difficult decision to close Bliss Flower Studio in 2008 in order to spend more time with her family, but could not completely leave the “flower people” she had come to love.
 In an effort to stay connected to the industry, she started Botanical Brouhaha in 2009.
 As a full-time blogger Amy has been able to maintain and forge new relationships with floral designers, growers, and the Chapel Designers.
-Amy lives in Texas with her husband and sons. (image courtesy of Amanda Dumouchelle)
+In 2017, Amy joined forces with Maria Maxit and Landon McGee to create the Botanical Brouhaha Podcast which highlights the stories behind the floral industry.
+Amy has two grown sons and currently lives and gardens in Texas with her husband. (image courtesy of Awake Photography)

 Amy can be contacted by email at botanicalbrouhaha [@]gmail.com

 Amelia Merie Goodall | Image Curation & Creative Visionary